r3volt/getting_and_cleaning_data/CodeBook.md

   * frequency_body_accelerometer_jerkmagnitide_std
   * frequency_body_gyrometer_magnitude_std
   * frequency_body_gyrometer_jerkmagnitide_std
-* *mean* the numeric value here is the mean of the measure by subject by activity
+* *mean* the numeric value here is the mean of the measure by subject by activity.

+## Units

+According to the source data:
+* Any accelerometer-based data (clearly labeled with 'accelerometer' in the measure variable) is in standard gravity units 'g'.
+* Any gyroscope-based data (clearly labeled with 'gyroscope' in the measure variable) is in radians/second.

 ## Mapping vs. Source Data